askjohngeorge/vapi-vct/README.md

 3. Make the `vapi_vct` script executable:

 ```
-chmod a+x vapi_vct
+chmod a+x vapi_vct.py
 ```

-4. (Optional) Move the `vapi_vct` script to a directory in your PATH for easy access:
+4. (Optional) Create a symlink without the .py extension in a directory in your PATH:

 ```
-sudo mv vapi_vct /usr/local/bin/
+sudo ln -s /path/to/vapi_vct.py /usr/local/bin/vapi_vct
 ```

 ## Configuration